 Logs were deposited after each foreign voyage, or half-yearly for home trade ships.
 They begin to appear amongst the records from 1852 onwards; many have been destroyed; usually only those recording a birth or death have survived.

 8.2 How to find log books

-Search for a small number of log books amongst the medical and surgeons’ journals of convict ships.
+A scattering of log books are amongst the medical and surgeons’ journals of convict ships.
 Search by ship’s name in:

 9. Discharge certificates

 Following the 1854 Merchant Shipping Act, both the master and seaman had to sign a Certificate of Discharge and Character (E-1) on termination of a voyage.
 These had to be signed before the relevant port official or the Shipping Master in a colonial port.

 These documents were given to the seaman and you might find them if they were kept by the individual or their family.
 Very few seem to have been preserved in official archives in the UK, although occasionally a Release (List M) for the whole crew may be found with the crew lists in BT 98.